 - Do your videos have a voice over that sounds happy and positive?
 Or are they silent or stale?

 - Are you creating social posts that hinge on themes of encouragement, motivation or confidence building, for instance?

-Once you have a solid idea of how your brand voice is communicated through your words, sounds and static imagery, taking a snapshot of how your brand is coming across through different channels is the next step.
+Once your brand audit has helped you gain a solid sense of how your brand is being communicated through your words, sounds, and graphic imagery, and you have an idea of how you stack up against other major players in the market, your next step is to take a snapshot of how your brand is coming across through the various platforms you use to present yourself.

-Review each platform where your brand comes to life, both internally and externally.
-This might include reviewing your:
+Review each platform where your brand comes to life.
+This will likely include reviewing your: